Menu Close

 The build-up of pressure in your sinuses causes pain that feels like a headache.

-Symptoms of Sinusitis headache
+Symptoms of Sinusitis Headache

 You’ll feel a deep and constant pain in your cheekbones, forehead, or the bridge of your nose.
 The pain usually gets stronger when you move your head suddenly or strain.
 At the same time, you might have other sinus symptoms, such as: